KeeganW/ti4/README.md

 npm run deploy
 ```

-Using react's `gh-pages` you can simply run the above command to deploy to the
+Using react's `gh-pages` you can simply run the above command to deploy to the github page.